Sardaar Gabbar Singh: Casting

 Kabir Duhan Singh confirmed his inclusion in the film's cast after completing a schedule and said that he would be seen as the one who handles all the activities of Kelkar in the film.
 During the scripting stage, there was a shorter role for a second, parallel female lead which was developed by the creative team on par with the first female lead after the shooting began.
 A source from the film's unit called it a "very energetic and active character".
 Trisha Krishnan was approached for the same in mid April 2015.
 Raai Laxmi's inclusion in the film's cast was confirmed on 2 September 2015.
 She was reported to play a crucial role in the film and to be appeared in a special song along with Kalyan.
 Speaking about her role, Laxmi said that her role is a crucial one and shall stay till the end of the film, adding that it "starts off as something in the beginning, it transitions into something else altogether as the movie unfolds".

-Sanjjanaa was signed to play the role of a Gujarati princess in the film who subserviently follows her husband.
+Sanjjana was signed to play the role of a Gujarati princess in the film who subserviently follows her husband.
 She called it an important character with a "traditional and royal persona", adding that it is not "one of those blink-and-miss roles" and will be seen right from the start to the end.
 The film's unit revealed that her wardrobe consists largely of nine-yard sarees and heavy jewellery.
 In mid March 2016, Kajal revealed that she would be seen as a princess, who was from another era dressed in exquisite Indian attires which is a very contemporary character unlike Indu from Magadheera (2009).